ERMHS: Educationally Related Mental Health Services

 Headshot of Ellie Ogsbury

 Hi there, I am Ellie Ogsbury, one of the ERMHS clinicians working with our amazing team of professionals providing mental health services to our special education students here in Tehama County.
-This is my seventh year working with the county.
+This is my ninth year working with the county.
 I earned my graduate degree with a focus on School Psychology and worked as a county Psychologist with Tehama County Department of Education for four years before transitioning to another program for the county where I was able to provide more direct one on one services with students and families.
 When the opportunity arose to return to the SELPA to provide services to our special education population once again, I jumped on it and have had the pleasure of working with the ERMHS team.
 My passion for working with children and families stems from my own childhood experiences.
 Finding my positive adult role model in my own school counselor helped me realize that was the path I wanted to follow as well.
 All children need to have a positive adult to help guide them when needed, and I have always aspired to be that for those students in need.
 It is a privilege to have the opportunity to work with the students and families here in Tehama County.

 Natasha Cummings — ERMHS Clinician